cdrake1/Chip-8/README.md

 3. Finally run the following commands separately to verify the success of your installation: **node --version** & **npm --version**

 ## Starting The System!

+### Mac & Linux
 1. Compile TypeScript into JavaScript by running the bash script file **'c.sh'**.
 If you run into an error trying to run this you most likely need to give the file executive permissions... **"chmod +x c.sh"**
 2. run the command **"npm start"** in terminal

+### Windows
+1. Compile TypeScript into JavaScript by running the batch script file **'c.bat'**.
+If you run into an error trying to run this you most likely are running it in Powershell.
+Please navigate to command prompt to execute the script file.
+If that still doesn't work then simply run the command "MKDIR dist" and "CALL tsc --rootDir src/ --outDir dist/" individually.
+2. run the command **"npm start"**

 ## Other Resources
 [taniarascia](https://github.com/taniarascia/chip8/blob/master/classes/RomBuffer.js)